MWang93/Prepare/ProductQuestion.md

 The drawbacks of supervised machine learning in general, especially, when you have extremely low signal-to-noise ratio.
 - the high majority of events is legitimate, therefore, our model tends to predict everything as non-fraud, achieving very high classification accuracy, which is not useful.
   - changing the model internal loss to penalize more false negatives
+    - the cost of a false negeative = the cost of a fraud
+    - the cost of a false positive = the cost of blockign a legitimate customer
   - using an extremely aggressive cut-off for classification (everything above 0.1 is classified as fraud)
   - reweighing the training events.
 However, these techniques only work if you have many positve cases in absolute numbers in your training set, and to have many positive cases you need massive amount of data.